DjDeveloperr/Raqote-Deno/README.md

 ﻿# Raqote Deno

-This module has [Raqote](https://github.com/jrmuizel/raqote), a 2D graphics library for Rust, bindings for Deno using (unstable) Plugin API.
+This module has [Raqote](https://github.com/jrmuizel/raqote) (a 2D graphics library for Rust) bindings for Deno using (unstable) Plugin API.
 I'm mainly creating this to provide a native-way to provide a Canvas API in Deno.

 ## Getting started

 ```ts
 const dt = new DrawTarget(400, 400);
 const gradient = Source.createRadialGradient(